andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 ## Summary

-Introducing a RichTextArea control for displaying and editing of rich text.
+Provide a RichTextArea control for displaying and editing of rich text that can be styled in a variety of ways.

 ![rich text area screenshot](rich-text-area.png)